- About MSN

 - News & Analysis

-The Master's in Community Organizating and Popular Education from the University of Wisconsin Milwaukee (UWM) and the Autonomous University of Social Movements (AUSM) offers the following suggestions for financial aid:
+The Master's in Community Organizating and Popular Education from the Autonomous University of Social Movements (AUSM) offers the following suggestions for financial aid:

 - The Autonomous University of Social Movements offers a modest scholarship program, with preference for committed community organizers and first or second generation immigrants who demonstrate financial need.
 To apply for a scholarship please complete the application attached below and e-mail to AUSM [at] mexicosolidarity [dot] org